roatienza/straug/README.md

 ------------ | ------------- | -------------
 ![](/examples/process/AutoContrast-2.png) | ![](/examples/process/Sharpness-2.png) | ![](/examples/process/Color-2.png)

-## Run all corruptions on a given image
+## How to use

+Test it on a sample image:

 `python3 test.py --image=<target image>`